 This guide can be used for just about any vintage internal combustion engine.

 Even a perfectly-maintained tractor can break.
 Rarely have I seen a perfectly-maintined tractor.
-There are certainly none of those lurking around my place.
-I like to think mine are better than average, but when other projects jump to the top of the list, maintenance takes a back seat.
+I like to think mine are better than average, but when other projects jump to the top of the list, maintenance always takes a back seat.

 These engines are really very simple.
 An engineering degree is not required.
 They only need three things to run: COMPRESSION, FUEL, and SPARK (at the correct time).
 The engine should fire right up unless flooded.
 When that happens, I can smell it, and I know exactly what I did to cause the problem.
 Too much choke is a very common problem with these engines.
 They are very easy to flood.
 Let go of the choke knob, open the throttle, and see if it will fire, and clear the plugs.
-If you are using Autolite 437 plugs, it should clean up and start running right.
-If you are using any other plug, it may not even fire unless you put in a clean, dry set of plugs.
+If you are using Autolite 437 plugs, it should fire one or two cylinders, cough out a big cloud of smoke, quickly clear the other spark plugs and start running right.
+If you are using any other spark plugs, it may not fire unless you put a clean, dry set of plugs in it.

 If you are attempting to bring a tractor back from the dead, and the engine has been sitting for months, or years, please follow this link to a list of steps that must be taken to prevent severe damage.
 DRY ENGINE

-Before we get into step-by-step trouble shooting, it's important to have a dasic understanding of how the engine works.
+Before we get into step-by-step trouble shooting, it's important to have a basic understanding of how the engine works.

 Hopefully the compression check is good, because without that we are done before we start.
 Even without a genuine compression gauge, we can get a good idea that an engine has decent compression just by trying to turn it by hand.
 Grab the fan belt and pull.
 The engine should turn fairly easy until one of the pistons starts to move up with the valves closed.
 Even better, just pay attention to how the engine cranks with the plugs out, then with the plugs in.
 Big difference = Good.
 Little Difference = Bad.